input-output-hk/catalyst-ci/docs/src/guides/languages/rust.md

 `stable` and `nightly` toolchains simultaneously.
 In our builds, we only preserve the `stable` toolchain version (`rust-toolchain.toml` file).

+## Rust tools

+All the necessary Rust tools can be found in [tool](../../../../earthly/rust/tools/Earthfile).

 ## Rust FUNCTIONs

 While leveraging the [Earthly lib/rust](https://github.com/earthly/lib/tree/main/rust),